mdibl/data_downloads/uniprot/readme.md

 Base directory to store UNIPROTdownloads scripts and config files

-# What Do We Download FORM ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/?
+## What are we Downloading from ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/?

 ## Documentation
   * reldate.txt